-Project applicants may be state or local agencies, tribes, nonprofit organizations, or citizen groups.
-Federal agencies may apply in partnership with other local organizations.
+Project applicants may be state and local agencies, tribes, nonprofit organizations, or citizen groups.
+National Parks and other Federal agencies may apply in partnership with other local organizations.

 How To Apply